October 7-10 | Juneau

 The Ramada by Wyndham Juneau is located next to the APK Building which houses the Division of State Libraries, Archives, and Museums.
 The majority of the conference sessions and workshops will be held here.
 There are a limited number of standard and executive rooms available.
 The Ramada booking dates are from October 6-9, 2026.
-This hotel is a good fit for you if you plan to fly out on Friday night.
+This hotel is a good fit for you if you plan to fly in on Tuesday or Wednesday and fly out on Friday night.

-The Baranof Downtown, BW Signature Collection is located a 12 minute walk away from the APK Building.
+The Baranof Downtown, BW Signature Collection is located a 12 minute walk from the APK Building and a three-minute walk from Sealaska Heritage Institute, where many of our October 9 sessions will be held.
 We were able to set up a block of rooms for a longer period in this hotel.
 The rate will be available from October 6-12, 2026.
 This hotel is a good fit for you if you plan to stay through Saturday's tour or spend the weekend.

 All rooms and rates are subject to availability.
 You must book by September 6, 2026.